 But that’s not all, because you’ll have to time your breathing, so you exhale when you release the shot and avoid a jerk action.

 The fastest and easiest way to sharpen your aim is to have a target you can practice on as often as possible.
+If you’d rather buy a ready-made option, check out our roundups of the best bag targets and animal archery targets.

-Without further ado, let’s now talk about how to make your own DIY foam archery targets in ten steps.
+Here’s how to make your own DIY foam archery targets in ten steps.

-1. Make a Shortlist of What You’ll Need
+Step 1: Make a Shortlist of What You’ll Need

 Like you would prepare for the grocery, it’s important to make a list of items you need to buy to lessen the unnecessary trips that will eat up your time.